garrandall/popular-music-data/tracks/never-can-say-goodbye-the-communards.md

 Tell me why, (Tell me why) is it so?
 Don't want to let you go

-I never can say goodbye boy, ooooh baby baby
+I never can say goodbye boy, ohby baby
-I never can say goodbye, no no no, no no no, ooh, oh
+I never can say goodbye, no no no, no no no, oh, oh
-I never can say-a goodbye boy, ooooh, no, no
+I never can say-a goodbye boy, oho, no
-I never can say goodbye, no no no, no no no, ooh
+I never can say goodbye, no no no, no no no, oh

 Never can say goodbye, no no no no I
 Never can say goodbye (Never say goodbye boy)